PDF vs DOCX: When to Convert and When Not To

 - If the goal is a small edit, consider whether a dedicated PDF tool would be faster than a full round-trip to Word.

-CocoPDFโs PDF to Word tool performs the conversion on a server-side office-document engine.
-Upload your PDF and you will have a DOCX file in seconds โ just match your expectations to the kind of PDF you started with.
+CocoPDF's PDF to Word tool performs the conversion on a server-side office-document engine.
+Upload your PDF and you will have a DOCX file in seconds.
+Just match your expectations to the kind of PDF you started with.
+If you are going the other way, Why Word to PDF Conversion Sometimes Breaks Formatting covers what to watch for.

 Try it yourself